shedskin/shedskin/docs/documentation.rst

 It is possible to use Shedskin master under Windows, but it requires some manual steps.

 First, install msys64 and mingw64.
-Then start an msys shell, and install the shedskin dependencies:
+Then start a mingw32, mingw64 or ucrt64 shell, and install the shedskin dependencies:

 ::